SpaceTeam/uHoubolt/README.md

 - Igniter breech PTFE seals annoying, elastomer o-rings would probably be better
 - Igniter manufacturing inconsistent and dependent on experience
 - Umbilical decoupling not reliable enough
+- In the CAD, the fincan is too long and extends beyond the engine.
+In reality that is not the case, as can be seen on pictures.